Southampton-RSG/2021-11-1-socobio-crs/novice/shell/01-filedir.md

 no matter where we are when we run the command.
 In this case, there is no `data` directory in the root of the file system.

-Typing `ls -F test_directory` is a bit painful, so a handy shortcut is to type in the first few letters and press the *TAB* key, e.g.
+Typing `ls -F test_directory` is a bit painful, so a handy shortcut is to type in the first few letters and press the *TAB* key, for example:

 ~~~ {.bash}
 $ ls -F tes